Eli-Segovia/Spring_Java_Notes/learn-jpa-and-hibernate/README.md

 ![img.png](img.png)

 notice JDBC URL is set to `jdbc:h2:~/test` this is the default.
-We need to change this from what we get in the logs.
+We need to change this from that to what we get in the logs.
 Remember that should look something like `url=jdbc:h2:mem:eae25c24-5ec2-439e-bc2c-61bae6a81a6b`

 Default username is `sa` with no password.